yeecai/front-end-trivia/React/Reconciliation.md

 PS: ```<div> -> <p>``` will destory the whole div tree call componentWillUnmount and rebuild the span tree, all state of div tree will be lost.

-The key of performance optimazation is to avoid unnecessary re-render(reconciliation) by shouldComponentUpdate return false.
-And put unique key of list.
+The key of performance optimazation is to avoid unnecessary re-render(reconciliation) by shouldComponentUpdate return false etc.  And put unique key of list.
 Don't change the node type.

+- [ ] So why pureComponent can help children get away from re-render, and how?